 1. Help Users Navigate With Instant Contextual Support

-This is something that you’ve already been using.
-When you are in doubt, and there is a “?” symbol in and around what you are working.
+When you are in doubt, and there is a “?” symbol in and around what you are working on.
 There’s a likely chance you will point your mouse cursor towards it.
 On hover over, it pops up a description that helps you understand what that element is on the platform.

 This is an example of a Classic tooltip.
 It generally looks like this: